rgreenblatt/dotfiles/README.md

 Considering installing
 [cling](https://github.com/root-project/cling#installation).
-Consider installing lld (the LLVM Linker) and setting it as default using `update-alternatives` (or symlinking somewhere - ~/.local/bin preferred).
+Consider installing lld (the LLVM Linker) and setting it as default by symlinking to ~/.local/bin.